duncan-bayne/toy-robot/README.md

 I developed toy-robot test first; you can see the [commit log](https://github.com/duncan-bayne/toy-robot/commits/master) for how I proceeded.

+I made the following assumptions:

+ * case-sensitivity was by design (e.g. `PLACE` but not `place`)
+ * abbreviations are not allowed (e.g. `NORTH` but not `N`)
+ * comma separators are required (e.g. `0,0,NORTH` but not `0 0 NORTH`)
+ * this is a UNIX program (so it observes the [Rule of Silence](http://www.faqs.org/docs/artu/ch01s06.html) and only reports on errors or when instructed)

+Depending upon the time available and the background of the intended users, those assumptions could easily be challenged.
+E.g. Windows users are not used to case sensitivity or silent success.

 Specs, documentation and quality checks are automated through rake.
 E.g. to display a list of all tasks:

     $ rake -T